apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 moment is waiting for the wider ecosystem of supporting frameworks and libraries to catch up to changes.
 We anticipate the work to finalize in the next few release candidates and certainly prior to the final release.

+### Java 22

+CAS is able to successfully build and run with Java `22`, should you decide to switch.
+All compatible distributions such as Amazon Corretto, Zulu, Eclipse Temurin, etc should work and are implicitly supported.

 ### Graal VM Native Images

 A CAS server installation and deployment process can be tuned to build and run